leprechaunne/Python/Python Arcade (Snake Clone)/README.md

 -- 4# for @--#.X change (aka A--1.1 to A--1.2)
 -- 5# for @--#.#.X (minor changes like A--5.3.1 usually for hotfixes)

+##### A--2.2.1
+This is a minor update because it has huge flaws, but I'm closing my code for now so I want to update the main repository.
+Apples currently spawn very tall?
+Oh and entities.py has an algorithm to aid in multiplayer spawning, though it's not implemented yet

+#### A--2.2
+Default snake color changed to green.

 ##### A--2.1.1
 Fixed clear screen, weird pixel, and border.
 For now the endless loop is considered not a bug due to the lack of movement.